 U.S. government cash is accounted for on an overall consolidated basis by the Treasury.
 The amounts shown on the Balance Sheet represent the FLRA's right to draw on the Treasury for valid expenditures.
 The fund balance as shown on the FLRA records is reconciled monthly with records from the Treasury.
-No discrepancies exist between the Fund Balance reflected on the Balance Sheet and the balances in the Treasury accounts.
+Fund Balance with Treasury account balances as of September 30, 2017 and 2016 were as follows (In Dollars):